permail/taskeybar/README.md

 A minimalist's replacement for a vertical taskbar that Windows 11 does not feature but its predecessors did.

 ## Usage
 After pressing the key-and-mouse combination Win+LeftMouseButton, taskeybar shows a list of visible windows.
 This list mimicks a vertical Windows taskbar.
 Each line displays the window title and program name of one window.
+The windows are sorted by their .exe name and window title, in order to have a stable order for each activation and at the same time have windows of the same program next to each other.

 Click a line to activate the corresponding window.
 The Taskeybar window disappears, but Taskeybars stays in the background and is ready to activate again.

 ## Running